-It is easy to blame others for circumstances that were out of our control as young children.
+It is easy to blame someone or something else for circumstances that were out of our control as young children.
 As adults, the blame game can grow into a very debilitating crutch that removes you from living your best life.

-Now that you are an adult desiring to evolve into a stronger person, remember the formula: To understand, react, and evolve = taking responsibility for your actions.
+Now that you are an adult desiring to evolve into a stronger person, remember the formula: To understand, react, and evolve = to take responsibility and to take action.

-Taking responsibility for your actions and your life is a tremendous gift.
+To take responsibility for your life is a tremendous gift.
 It sounds like work, and it can be.
 But, it is actually the Golden Ring, the Morning Sunrise and the Light at the End of the Tunnel.

 Because taking responsibility or holding yourself accountable for your life’s happenings promotes positivity, healthy productivity, and feelings of worth.
 Being aware of and applying accountability for your actions reinforces and restructures emotional strength and esteem.
 It reduces vulnerability for negative repercussions.
 It feels cleaner and safer to own what you do, think or say instead of allowing the world to manipulate uncertainties or untruths, which is self-defeating.

 1. Believe in ownership.
-Whether at work or at play, taking responsibility for yourself and all that comes with you offers incredible esteem strengtheners.
+Whether at work or at play, take responsibility for your life, yourself and all that comes with you.
+It offers incredible esteem strengtheners.
 Holding dear to the value of your heart and soul is about trusting your purest form of truth and ownership.
 Own your perceptions honestly.
 Own your reactions enough to control them.
-Reap the rewards of evolving from this ownership.
+Stop making excuses.
+Reap the rewards of evolving from this and take ownership.

 Feeling Better Without The Huge Price Tag

 Taking these steps is designed for every single person.
 Our humanness is where it all begins.
 Our human connection energizes actions and reactions.
 We all fall into moments of in-accountability.
-Understanding this makes it even more important to work on ourselves instead of trying to fix or blame others.
+Understanding this makes it even more important to work on ourselves instead of trying to fix or resort to blaming others.